Short Game Course intro thumbnail

 The best short game tips are ones that you can implement immediately.
 Let’s face it; nobody wants complex ideas that make the game even harder than it is.

-I have put together 12 easy and effective tips to improve your short game.
+Below are some easy and effective tips and drills to improve your short game.
 It doesn’t matter if it’s your first day on the course or if you are trying to break 70; these tips can help.

 Short Game Tips (Key Takeaways)